All Episodes

 In other words, that was designed to circumvent congressional oversight.

-Yeah, and and especially FOIA laws, which I mean, we saw the communications between her and Cheryl Mills and others about you know a lack of uh desire to have people poking around in their private correspondence.
+Yeah, and especially FOIA laws, which, I mean, we saw the communications between her and Cheryl Mills and others about, you know, a lack of desire to have people poking around in their private correspondence.

-Is that reach a standard of gloss gross negligence?
+Does that reach a standard of gross negligence, erasing nearly 33,000 emails, some top secret?

 Aren't these felonies?